grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 If you've ever moved a player in a game and know some basic trigonometry this should all look familiar.
 Note that calls to `sinf` are negative, this is because our Y-axis is flipped.

-If the player is asking us to move the player forwards or backwards we modify the player's x and y positions based on the `cosf` and `sinf` values of the player's angle multiplied by a constant `STEP_SIZE`.
+If the player is asking us to move the player forwards or backward we modify the player's x and y positions based on the `cosf` and `sinf` values of the player's angle multiplied by a constant `STEP_SIZE`.

 Just for you, I'll give you a magic number you can change later if you'd like:
 ```rust